 Contrary to standard

-.htaccess approaches, which accept a blacklist and allow everything to be accessed except a specific list, we accept a whitelist, which means that anything not matched will trigger a 404 error and will be passed through to your
+.htaccess approaches that accept a blacklist and allow access to everything not on a specific list, we accept a whitelist, which means that any request that does not match triggers a 404 error and passes through to the URL specified by the

 Our default configuration allows the following: